AMANDyer/tb-detector-app/README.md

 2. Create a virtual environment (recommended):
 3. Install dependencies from `requirements.txt`:

-Note: There are two `requirements.txt` files—one for the core project and one for the notebook.
-Merge them if needed.

 4. Download the dataset and place it in `TB_Chest_Radiography_Database/` (or update paths in `cnn.ipynb`).